naturewaves/Rthoptera/README.md

 ## Analysis

-Once pre-processing is complete, *Rthoptera* offers analysis tools to extract spectral and temporal statistics from your audio files:
+Once pre-processing is complete, users can launch analysis tools to extract spectral and temporal statistics from your audio files:

 - **Spectral Statistics**: Automatically calculate spectral metrics